dechabot/server-side-extension/docs/writing_a_plugin.md

 * `<FunctionName>`: The name of the function sent in `GetCapabilities`
 * `<Parameter>`: The function parameter(s).
 Depending on the definition, there could be multiple parameters of different types.
 Multiple parameters are comma separated.

-Remember that Qlik only takes the first column of data sent back from the plugin; if there are more they are ignored.
+Remember that Qlik can receive multiple columns using the `Load ...
+Extension ...` statement in the Qlik load script, in all other cases the first column of data sent back from the plugin is used by Qlik; if there are more they are ignored.
 Read more about *function types* in the API reference, [Protocol Documentation](SSE_Protocol.md).

 ## Implementation
 The implementation of the plugins are language-dependent.
 We have provided examples for some languages (see the */examples* folder for more information).
 However, there are some things to remember independently of the language you choose.